 Non-SEPA transfers in EUR – 1% of the amount transferred with a maximum of 35.15 EUR and a minimum of 3.71 EUR.

 Bitcoin and Singapore Dollar deposits are free of charge.

-itBit is a well-secured exchange with 2FA on login, and each login triggers an automatic email with login time and IP address to prevent any hacks.
-It uses third-party security with multiple layer DDoS protection.
-This feature makes itBit a tough cookie to crack for the hackers.
+itBit is a well-secured exchange with 2FA on login, and each login triggers an automatic email address with login time and IP address to prevent any hacks.
+It uses third-party security with multiple–layer DDoS protection.
+This feature makes itBit a tough cookie to crack for hackers.

-itBit was the first Bitcoin exchange to receive a charter from the New York State Department of Financial Services, which gives it the ability to operate legally in all 50 U.S. states.
+itBit exchange was the first Bitcoin crypto exchange to receive a charter from the New York State Department of Financial Services, which gives it the ability to operate legally in all 50 U.S. states.